-- Filing of all required paperwork, including the dance program application and any required transcripts.
+- Submission of all required application materials, including the dance program application and any required transcripts.

 A comprehensive cumulative GPA of all college-level, transferrable coursework attempted on both the UW–Madison campus coursework and coursework taken at any other colleges or universities may be calculated for the exclusive purpose of establishing an applicant’s eligibility for consideration.
 Both the comprehensive cumulative GPA and the comprehensive cumulative GPA based on a student’s last 60 credits may be calculated.
 See Last 60 Credits Rule (detailed below).
 If admitted, students must earn the minimum cumulative GPA for UW–Madison coursework established by their program and the School of Education each semester after admission.

 Last 60 Credits Rule